Bioethics Pathway Components

 - Films, musical presentations, theatrical productions, readings

-To track activities and create a portfolio of work, each Pathway student completes a checklist of requirements and activities at the end of academic Years 1, 2 and 3/4, the mentor and Advisory Dean signs the form, and the check sheet is submitted to the Pathway Coordinator, Christine Donnelly, who obtains the Pathway Director's signature.
+To track activities, each Pathway student completes a check sheet of requirements and activities in years 1, 2 and 3/4.
+The student’s mentor and Advisory Dean signs the form, and the check sheet is submitted to the Pathway Coordinator who will obtain the Pathway Director’s signature.

 Deadlines for submitting signed check sheet